Skip to content

 • Connection to volume control by 10-pin, gold-plated connector.

-• 3.3 – 5.0 V compatible logic control inputs for audio input selection.
+• 3.3 – 5.0 V compatible logic control inputs with ESD protection for audio input selection.

 • The specifications of the Input Selector are tabulated below.